India telecom operator Reliance Jio investigating claims of data breach

 Shares in Reliance were up slightly in afternoon trading in India on Monday.

-(Additional reporting by Sankalp Phartiyal and Euan Rocha in Mumbai and Sangameswaran S in Bengaluru; Editing by Chris Reese and Muralikumar Anantharaman)
+Additional reporting by Sankalp Phartiyal and Euan Rocha in Mumbai and Sangameswaran S in Bengaluru; Editing by Chris Reese and Muralikumar Anantharaman

-Twitter Inc , in its latest step to curb abusive behavior on its platform, rolled out new features on Monday to help users disable notifications from accounts that they want to avoid.

-Google has ramped up its legal firepower as it prepares to do battle with EU antitrust regulators after a landmark 2.4-billion-euro ($2.7 billion) fine and the possibility of a second record sanction before the end of the year.